lenakba/ostRc/README.md

 ## Acknowledgments

 Thank you to Prof. Roald Bahr for prioritizing this project.
-Thanks also to the Oslo Sports Trauma Research Centre for providing a inclusive and supportive working environment.
+Thanks also to the Oslo Sports Trauma Research Centre for providing a supportive working environment.

 ## Author Contributions